Hoyasumii/avengers-endgame/README.md

 BRUCE BANNER: Thor?

 THOR: [He notices Bruce and Rocket standing there.
 He cracks into joy.]
 BOYS!
 Oh my God!
 Its so to see you!
-[To Rocket, trying to hug him] Come here, you little rasca
+[To Rocket, trying to hug him] Come here, you little rascal